fgalmeida/steam-guard-grabber/README.md

 4. Enter in the console: npm i or npm install

 ### Configuration:
-1. `account.txt`.
-This is text file with login detail of account (limited steam account), format: `username:password:shared_secret` in each line.
+1. `config.json`.
+This is file with login detail of account (limited steam account),
+format: `{"account": { "shared_secret": "hrqhKTbNI7zW7OSBamUEYvkhDV0", "username": "i0o3lkc4lk3hhm08fam8", "password": "N1WFJQ5HLKPG730"}}` in each line.
 Make sure that your account have steam guard enabled.

 ### Using: